StefStroke/La-Hacks/README.md

 Second, we want to incorporate a real-time update database if we can cooperate with some stores, so that users could have up-to-date information every time they check our website.
 Besides, we want to maintain a community on our website that everyone both get and voluntarily post storage information after login in.

 Moreover, we intend to embellish our interface and make better UI designs, such as adding shadows and animations.
 We also want to make an app that does the same job as our website, so that users could access our database by their mobile phones.

+## How to run our website
+Install python3.7 and Django version 2.2
+clone the repo and `cd` into `virtual_shelf` directory run `python3 manage.py runserver` to start the server